-1Years not shown have no withdrawal liability component
+Years not shown have no withdrawal liability component.
+1

-2 Original value of changes in unfunded vested benefits, written down 5% per year
+Original value of changes in unfunded vested liability, written down 5% per year.
+2

-3 Original value of nonassessable and uncollectible withdrawal liability, written down 5% per year
+Original value of nonassessable and uncollectible withdrawal liability, written down 5% per year.
+3

-4 Original value of Plan's vested benefits eliminated each year due to the Rehabilitation Plan when the Plan was in critical (Red Zone) status, amortized over 15 years at the interest rate used for plan funding for the Plan Year for which the pool was established
+Original value of Plan's vested benefits eliminated each year due to the Rehabilitation Plan when the Plan was in critical (Red Zone) status, amortized over 15 years at the interest rate used for plan funding for the Plan 4 Year for which the pool was established.

-5 Total Fund contributions for the Plan Year listed and the four preceding years, excluding contributions from withdrawn significant employers who withdrew on or before the date the pool was established
+Total Fund contributions for the Plan year listed and the four preceding years, excluding contributions from withdrawn employers who withdrew on or before the date the pool was established and disregarding certain 5 contribution rate increases per MPRA.

-6 Obligated employer contributions for the Plan Year listed and the four preceding years, including contributions owed but not yet paid
+6 Obligated employer contributions for the Plan year listed and the four preceding years, including contributions owed but not yet paid and disregarding certain contribution rate increases per MPRA.

-7 Does not reflect impact of partial withdrawal, limitation on annual payments or sale of assets
+Does not reflect impact of partial withdrawal, limitation on annual payments or sale of assets.
+7